Oracy in the classroom: a teacher's guideClassroom activity focused on oracy with primary school pupils, oracy and classroom talk

 Key Takeaways

 Oracy can be described as learning to talk and learning through talk.
-This article focuses on the latter, we are particularly interested in how using active discussions can form the foundation for pupils understanding of curriculum content.
+This article focuses on the latter, we are particularly interested in how using active discussions can form the foundation for learners understanding of curriculum content.

 Four-pillar oracy framework showing active discussion, role awareness, exploratory talk, and verbal rehearsal supporting deep learning in classrooms